acornejo/picoAVR/README.md

 board.

-The only equipment required to build your own PicoAVR is a soldering iron and an ICSP programmer to burn the bootloader (more on that below).
+The only equipment required to build your own PicoAVR is a soldering iron and an ICSP programmer to flash the bootloader (more on that below).

 ### BOM